GiToo51/KorgsNotDead/README.md

 # Debugging

 Midi IO use Serial1 native serial port.
-In the final version, Serial0 on the usb port is not initialized, and the usb port is used only to power the card.
+Serial on the usb port is not initialized, bug can be enabled for debugging purpose.

 You can start the code in debug mode on the file you want, and debugs messages are sent to the usb serial port Serial0.